Numerical simulation of type II primordial black hole formation: Conformal diagrams of the three-zone model for the dust case

 For the underdense region with a perfect fluid with $w=1/3$, obtaining any analytical and exact solutions of such dynamical inhomogeneous spacetimes with non-linear sound waves would not be tractable.
 Therefore, we stick to the three-zone model with dust.
 Furthermore, for simplicity, we focus on the model where the underdense region is described by the Schwarzschild solution, where the matching is possible without any singular hypersurface for the dust case.
 Despite this significant simplification, the model provides a powerful tool for capturing the overall dynamics of PBH and the structure of trapping horizons.
 Note that one can also approach the same problem by using the Lema\^{i}tre-Tolman-Bondi exact dust solution (c.f.~\cite{PhysRevD.83.124025}).

-The conformal diagrams for the three spacetimes of which the three-zone model consists are shown in Fig.~\ref{fig:diagrams}, where future $(\theta_-;\mathcal{L}_-\theta_+)|_{\theta_+=0}=(-;*)$, past $(+;*)$, and bifurcating $(0;*)$ trapping horizons are denoted by red lines, blue lines, and the intersection point between them in the Schwarzschild region, respectively.
-For the dust case $w=0$, the apparent horizon and cosmological apparent horizon become future-outer $(-;-)$ and past-inner $(+;+)$, denoted by red-solid and blue-dashed lines, respectively.
+The conformal diagrams for the three spacetimes of which the three-zone model consists are shown in Fig.~\ref{fig:diagrams}, where future, past, and bifurcating trapping horizons are denoted by red lines, blue lines, and the intersection point between them in the Schwarzschild region, respectively.
+For the dust case $w=0$, the apparent horizon and cosmological apparent horizon become future-outer and past-inner, denoted by red-solid and blue-dashed lines, respectively.
+See Table~\ref{table:table_FOTH} for the classification of trapping horiozons.

 First, let us construct the spacetime diagram of the case of the type I fluctuation.
 The extracted regions for the patchwork in the type I (type A) case are described by the yellow shaded regions in Fig.~\ref{fig:diagrams}, and the resultant spacetime diagram is shown in the left panel of Fig.~\ref{fig:PBHponchiDust}.
-These conformal diagrams define the right and left-directed future null vectors as $l_{\rm out}$ and $l_{\rm in}$, respectively.
-For the closed FLRW region, on the boundary of the extracted region, we can find $\theta_{\rm out}>0$ and $ \theta_{\rm in}<0$ at the maximum expansion.
-Therefore, in the outside Schwarzschild region, we also require the same sign of $\theta_{\rm out}$ and $\theta_{\rm in}$.
+For the closed FLRW region, on the boundary of the extracted region, we can find $\theta <0$ and $\theta' >0$ at the maximum expansion.
+Therefore, in the outside Schwarzschild region, we also require the same sign of $\theta$ and $\theta'$.
 Similarly, one can understand the matching of the Schwarzsdhild region and the background spatially flat FLRW spacetime.

 The extracted regions are yellow-shaded for the type II fluctuation in Fig.~\ref{fig:diagrams2}.
 Since the type II fluctuation should have a maximal value of the areal radius, the boundary of the closed FLRW region must be outside the central point at which the areal radius takes the maximum value corresponding to the area of the big sphere at the maximum expansion.
-Then we find $\theta_{\rm out} <0$ and $\theta_{\rm in} >0$ on the boundary, which can be matched with the Schwarzschild region only in the left part of the Schwarzschild conformal diagram.
+Then we find $\theta >0$ and $\theta' <0$ on the boundary, which can be matched with the Schwarzschild region only in the left part of the Schwarzschild conformal diagram.
 Thus, the resultant conformal diagram for type II (type B) is given by the right panel of Fig.~\ref{fig:PBHponchiDust}.

+For reference, Fig.~\ref{fig:TOYdiagrams} gives the conformal diagrams of the closed and flat FLRW spacetimes with $w=1/3$ in the left and right panels, respectively.